 Before we begin, here are some basic Freedom Trail facts.
 First, what is the Freedom Trail?
 The Freedom Trail is a 2.5 mile long (it’s actually more like 3.5 miles) path through downtown Boston, Massachusetts that passes by 16 significant Revolutionary War sites.
 It’s marked by a winding red brick path that passes through downtown Boston, the North End, and Charlestown.
 The trail begins at the Visitor’s Center on the Boston Common and ends at Bunker Hill Monument in Charlestown.

 I recommend beginning at the Boston Common Visitor’s Center, located at 139 Tremont St, Boston, MA 02111.
 Here you can purchase a map and begin the official trail.
 And no, maps aren’t free.
-This building is also where most tours begin, but you can do the Freedom Trail as a self-guided tour easily.
+This building is also where most tours begin, including my BRAND NEW Airbnb tour!

 Freedom Trail Stops #1 & #2: Boston Common & State House